Installation art: Immersive virtual reality

-With the improvement of technology over the years, artists are more able to explore outside of the boundaries that were never able to be explored by artists in the past.
+With the improvement of technology over the years, artists are more able to explore outside the boundaries that were never able to be explored by artists in the past.
 The media used are more experimental and bold; they are also usually cross media and may involve sensors, which plays on the reaction to the audiences' movement when looking at the installations.
 By using virtual reality as a medium, immersive virtual reality art is probably the most deeply interactive form of art.
 By allowing the spectator to "visit" the representation, the artist creates "situations to live" vs "spectacle to watch".